-The local university brings a vibrant energy that fuels local bars, restaurants, and outdoor spaces for those looking for lots to do.
+The local university brings a vibrant energy that fuels local bars, restaurants, and outdoor spaces.
 Just outside of town is the cutest Airbnb called “The Point of the Point”.
 This photo-worthy cabin is tucked behind some trees on a rocky beach, making it the perfect getaway from the buzz of Marquette.

 When you’re ready for warm white sand beaches, take a scenic drive back to town and grab a bite to eat before heading to the beach.
 If you’re looking for a more active getaway, then hike up to the top of Sugarloaf Mountain for epic views.
-It’s just 15 mins to get there and about 15 mins to the top.
+It takes just 15 minutes to get there.

-If you’re a diver, then explore the 24 miles of shoreline that the Marquette Underwater Preserve offers.
-You can also just grab a paddleboard and explore the surface of the lake on calm days.
-Marquette truly has all the best parts of city life, outdoor adventures, and warm beaches in one tiny town.
+Divers would love the 24 miles of shoreline that the Marquette Underwater Preserve offers.
+You can also grab a paddleboard and explore the surface of the lake on calm days.
+Marquette packs all the best parts of city life, outdoor adventures, and warm beaches in one tiny town.